 Buying food products that are locally grown or harvested has multiple benefits – it is fresh, safe and nutritious, has a much lower carbon ‘foodprint’ as transportation process is short, encourages local farmers to boost their production to meet the demand and most importantly, reduces the country’s dependency on import.

 We at Secondsguru are fierce supporters of the #GoLocal movement and have been sharing information on how one can support local enterprises on our SG FB page right through the Covid- 19 circuit breaker.
-If you are looking to buy locally grown produce, here are some of our suggestions –
+If you are looking to buy locally grown produce and foods #madeinSingapore, here is the line-up –

 3. Reduce Food Waste